godaddy/gasket/packages/gasket-plugin-nextjs/generator/markdown/app-router.md

 ### App Router

-This Gasket app uses Next.js 14 with the [App Router], which allows for intuitive, file-based routing within the app directory.
+This Gasket app uses Next.js 14 with [App Router] which allows for intuitive, file-based routing within the app directory.
 The integration with Next.js 14 enhances development by leveraging features like automatic static optimization and server-side rendering, ensuring a scalable and efficient web application.

 {{#if nextDevProxy}}
 ### Development Proxy